pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 We advise to create folders in the Unity "Project" pane to organize your stuffs.
 These folders will technically be created in the _Assets_ folder  of your project.

 <md-note>
 _Note_: The "Assets" folder is the superfolder containing everything you add in the "Project" pane.
-It is not visible inside Unity, but if you open your file explorer, you will be able to see it.
+It _may_ not be visible inside Unity, depending on the selected layout for the pane (One-column or Two-columns), but if you open your file explorer, you will be able to see it.
 </md-note>

 [ ![Folders][unity_folders] ][unity_folders]